Whoohoo! Packing time for the tropical islands of Hawaii. Wondering what to pack for a week in Hawaii but don’t know where to start?

 Depending on your activity level, 3-4 bras will do.
 Because I’m pretty active and tend to do a lot of tropical hiking, I typically bring more sports bras than regular bras.
 (Plus, your swimming suit tops can function as bras too.)

 In order to save on luggage space, bring less and just throw them in the wash as needed.

 12. Hiking Boots

-If you plan on doing a lot of hiking on rocky or muddy terrain, consider bringing hiking boots with you.
-Almost 100% of the time I’ve visited Hawaii in the past, I’ve brought hiking boots with me.
-Hawaii is too beautiful not to hike!
+If you plan on doing a lot of hiking on rocky or muddy terrain, consider bringing hiking boots or trail runners with you.

 However, I often find that my boots are too bulky to pack in my luggage.
 In most cases, I’ll just wear my hiking boots or trail runners on the plane.
 It’s not the most comfortable, but it does help a lot with saving on luggage space.